Fluctuation guided search in quantum annealing: Introduction and background

 One crucial direction in the growth of flux qubit quantum annealing is an increase in the variety of controls which users can be applied to the experimental quantum annealing process on flux qubit annealers.
 Traditionally formulated quantum annealing starts from an easy to prepare ground state of a so called driver Hamiltonian and monotonically interpolates the Hamiltonian to a problem Hamiltonian with an unknown ground state.
 However, major advantages can be gained by using a different control pattern known as reverse annealing, which starts in a state which is a guess for the solution of the optimisation problem, turns on fluctuations, and searches nearby states in Hamming distance by taking advantage of thermal dissipation \cite{reverse_anneling_whitepaper}.
 Likewise, controls have been added which allow different qubits to be annealed differently \cite{anneal_offset_report}.

 These new features have proven useful in a variety of ways, reverse annealing for instance is motivated by the ability to implement more complex algorithms than traditional forward annealing \cite{chancellor17b}, and these algorithms have shown promising initial experimental results.
 For example it was shown in \cite{Venturelli18a} that starting from the output of a simple classical algorithm can lead to a large improvement over forward annealing.
 References \cite{Ottaviani2018a,Golden2020a} showed that iterative methods can help over non-negative matrix factorization.
 The work in \cite{King2019a} showed experimentally that adding mutation performed using reverse annealing can aid the performance of genetic algorithms.
-Furthermore the simulation of the celebrated Kosterlitz-Thouless phase transition in \cite{King2018a} would not have been possible without reverse annealing techniques.
+Furthermore the simulation of the celebrated Kosterlitz-Thouless phase transition in \cite{King2018a} would not have been possible without reverse annealing techniques, and reverse annealing has been used to simulate quantum field theories \cite{Abel20b}.

 Similarly, anneal offsets have shown promise in synchronizing the freezing of qubits \cite{Lanting17a,anneal_offset_report}.
 The algorithmic use of these controls was initially motivated by numerical work which demonstrated that locally varying transverse fields can mitigate perturbative anticrossings \cite{Dickson12a}.
 Fluctuations which can be mitigated using these tools were shown \cite{King16a} to be important in the heavy tails which were observed in early experimental work on D-Wave QPUs \cite{Steiger15a}.
 The demonstration that anneal offsets can mitigate these effects came later, in \cite{Lanting17a}.